 Other people in your family may have been dieting, over-eating or experiencing an eating problem.
 In turn, this can have an impact on you too.

 "I had issues with my eating when my parents split up.
 It was the only part of my life that I felt like I could control, and I craved that control as everything else spiralled."

-Although social and cultural pressures probably don't cause eating problems, they can contribute to them and help to keep them going.
+Social and cultural pressures probably don't cause eating problems.
+However, they can contribute to them and help to keep them going.

-If you have a physical health problem can make you feel powerless, so you may be using eating or exercise as a way of feeling in control.
+If you have a physical health problem, this can sometimes make you feel powerless.
+You may use eating or exercising as a way to feel more in control.

-This information was published in June 2017.
-We will revise it in 2020.
+This information was published in January 2021.
+We will revise it in 2024.